 The card reader can read these memory card types:

 - CompactFlash Cards

 - Memory Stick (MS), MS Pro, MS PRO-HG, & MS XC DUO

 - MicroSD, Micro SDHC, & Micro SDXC Cards

 Avoiding Card Read Errors

-One of the most common problems with cameras that use Compact Flash cards are bent card reader pins.
-When a pin is bent, you may see any of the following errors:
+One of the most common problems with cameras that use CF memory cards are bent card slot pins.
+If a pin is bent, you might see a ‘unable to use card’ error message.

-To avoid bent pins, never force a Cf Card into the Canon EOS 40D.
-The additional space for a Type II card can allow for a Compact Flash card to end up being misaligned.
+To avoid bent pins, don’t force a Compact Flash memory card into the Canon EOS 40D.
+The extra space for a Type II card allows a CF card to be out of alignment.

-If the card does not easily slide into the card reader, remove it and check the alignment of the card.
-Also, check the card for any damage.
+If the CF card will not effortlessly slide into the slot, take it out and check the alignment of the memory card.
+Also, check to see if the memory card is damaged.

-If everything looks fine, carefully line up the CF card and try inserting it again.
+If everything looks good, carefully align the CF card and try again.